HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA > Washington >

 In a major reversal, Dawn Mining Co. has discarded its plan to import millions of cubic feet of mildly radioactive waste from the East Coast to close its old uranium mill tailings pit near Ford, Wash.
 Instead, Dawn will fill and cap the big hole with clean dirt from 160 acres of newly acquired land adjacent to the mill site, Dawn officials said on Sep 9, 1999.
 Washington state regulators must still approve Dawn's new plan for the mill.

-The company's change of plans follows a June decision by the U.S. Army Corps of Engineers external link rejecting Dawn's bid for a contract to import 20 million to 30 million cubic feet (0.56 to 0.85 million m3) of uranium waste from old sites that processed uranium for weapons use during World War II and the Cold War.
+The company's change of plans follows a June decision by the U.S. Army Corps of Engineers rejecting Dawn's bid for a contract to import 20 million to 30 million cubic feet (0.56 to 0.85 million m3) of uranium waste from old sites that processed uranium for weapons use during World War II and the Cold War.

-(Spokesman Review Sep 10, 1999 external link)
+(Spokesman Review Sep 10, 1999 )

 WA Dept. of Health approves nuclear dump on Dawn's uranium mill tailings

 On January 29, 1999, the Washington State Department of Health approved the renewal of Dawn Mining Company’s license to continue with the closure of a former uranium mill near Ford, about 30 miles northwest of Spokane.
 Closure activities include importing slightly radioactive material from other sites in the U.S. for permanent impoundment at the Dawn site.
-(WA DOH News Release 99-11 external link)
+(WA DOH News Release 99-11 )

 Comments invited on Dawn's proposal for nuclear waste dump at uranium mill site

 Dawn Mining Company's current Radioactive Materials License expires in February 1999.
-The Washington State Department of Health external link is accepting comments on Dawn Mining Company's application for renewal of its Radioactive Materials License until December 23, 1998 at:
+The Washington State Department of Health is accepting comments on Dawn Mining Company's application for renewal of its Radioactive Materials License until December 23, 1998 at:

 Gary Robertson, Head